GeorgeSchiro/GoPcBackup/README.md

             This is the list of arguments passed to the task executable.

-        -CreateNoWindow=True
+        -CreateNoWindow=False

-            Set this switch False and nothing will be displayed when the task runs.
+            Set this switch True and nothing will be displayed when the task runs.

+        -OnStartup=False

+            Set this switch True and the task will start each time "GoPcBackup.exe" starts.
+If the task EXE is already running, it will not be started again.

         -StartTime= NO DEFAULT VALUE